magus/dcsseeds/docs/events-refactor.md

 ### clearing morgues, seeds or versions for reparsing

-currently `player.morgues` is used to track visited morgues but this is not easily queried and such as the morgue table and associating morgues with seeds to build morgue map dynamically allow clearing all seed version items for reparsing etc.
+currently `player.morgues` is used to track visited morgues but this is not easily queried create morgue table and associating morgues with seeds to build morgue map dynamically allow clearing all seed version items for reparsing etc.

 ### complex item queries require regex